caktus/django-scribbler/docs/quick-start.rst

 Note that unlike ``TEMPLATE_CONTEXT_PROCESSORS`` from Django 1.7 ``TEMPLATES`` is already included in the default settings created by ``startproject``.
-Django 1.8 also supports custom template engines but this is not supported at the moment by django-scribbler
+Django 1.8 also supports custom template engines but this is not supported at the moment by django-scribbler.

 For the context processor to have any effect you need to make sure that the template is rendered using a RequestContext.
 This is done for you with the